Tilotiti/slate/source/index.html.md

 # Pagination

-All ressources havesupport for bulk fetches via "list" API methods.
+All ressources have support for bulk fetches via "list" API methods.
 For instance, you can [list dealerships](#list-all-the-dealerships).
 These list API methods share a common structure, taking at least these two parameters : `page` and `limit`.

 ## Query Parameters